 - Introductions;

 - Gathering expectations;

 - General conversations;

-- Observations; and

-- Asking specific questions.
+- Observations; and - Asking specific questions.

-Some of the ways an instructor gets to know the audience is through verbal communication-by asking questions and engaging them in conversation.
+Point out that some of the ways an instructor gets to know the audience is through verbal communication-by asking questions and engaging them in conversation.

+What is another way to get to know people?

 Another way to get to know your class is through non-verbal communication and body language.